Army.mil Editor's Note: This story contains descriptions of sexual assault that some may find disturbing.

 “I have the ability to train Soldiers, and I have the ability to do it effectively,” she said.
 “That is my ultimate goal and passion — to train my replacements.”

-That is a strong statement coming from a parent, groundbreaking Soldier, drill sergeant, sexual assault advocate and not least, a God-fearing Christian who is neither unclear or naïve about her mission and purpose moving forward.
+That is a strong statement coming from a parent, groundbreaking Soldier, drill sergeant, sexual assault advocate, and ardent believer and not least, someone who is neither unclear or naïve about her mission and purpose moving forward.